 Bring family and friends to one of North Carolina's most popular state parks for a variety of activities.
 Go swimming and sunbathing or enjoy a quiet picnic along the lakeshore.
 Boat, water ski or fish in the lake's cool mountain waters, or take a walk on the wild side and enjoy the beautiful forest wildflowers and abundant wildlife along park trails.
 Of course, you just may find that your favorite thing to do at Lake James is simply relaxing.

 The Lake James State Park TRACK Trail adventures were designed for use on the Holly Discovery Trail, but they can be used anywhere at Lake James State Park.
-Be sure to check out the Overmountain Victory National Historic Trail, which can be accessed 150 yards south of the Holly Discovery Trail parking area.
+At the trailhead, you'll find a new bilingual kiosk, which provides a variety of english and bilingual activity brochures.
+If interested in checking off another adventure, head 150 yards south of the Holly Discovery Trail parking lot to discover the Overmountain Victory National HIstoric Trail.

 Adventures for Lake James State Park